Poster

 Akiyoshi Tomihari · Issei Sato

-The two-stage fine-tuning (FT) method, linear probing then fine-tuning (LP-FT), consistently outperforms linear probing (LP) and FT alone in terms of accuracy for both in-distribution (ID) and out-of-distribution (OOD) data.
-This success is largely attributed to the preservation of pre-trained features, achieved through a near-optimal linear head obtained during LP.
-However, despite the widespread use of large language models, the exploration of complex architectures such as Transformers remains limited.
-In this paper, we analyze the training dynamics of LP-FT for classification models on the basis of the neural tangent kernel (NTK) theory.
-Our analysis decomposes the NTK matrix into two components, highlighting the importance of the linear head norm alongside the prediction accuracy at the start of the FT stage.
-We also observe a significant increase in the linear head norm during LP, stemming from training with the cross-entropy (CE) loss, which effectively minimizes feature changes.
-Furthermore, we find that this increased norm can adversely affect model calibration, a challenge that can be addressed by temperature scaling.
+The two-stage fine-tuning (FT) method, linear probing (LP) then fine-tuning (LP-FT), outperforms linear probing and FT alone.
+This holds true for both in-distribution (ID) and out-of-distribution (OOD) data.
+One key reason for its success is the preservation of pre-trained features, achieved by obtaining a near-optimal linear head during LP.
+However, despite the widespread use of large language models, there has been limited exploration of more complex architectures such as Transformers.
+In this paper, we analyze the training dynamics of LP-FT for classification tasks on the basis of the neural tangent kernel (NTK) theory.
+Our analysis decomposes the NTK matrix into two components.
+This decomposition highlights the importance of the linear head norm alongside the prediction accuracy at the start of the FT stage.
+We also observe a significant increase in the linear head norm during LP, which stems from training with the cross-entropy (CE) loss.
+This increase in the linear head norm effectively reduces changes in learned features.
+Furthermore, we find that this increased norm can adversely affect model calibration, which can be corrected using temperature scaling.
 Additionally, we extend our analysis with the NTK to the low-rank adaptation (LoRA) method and validate its effectiveness.
-Our experiments with a Transformer-based model on natural language processing tasks across multiple benchmarks confirm our theoretical analysis and demonstrate the effectiveness of LP-FT in fine-tuning language models.
+Our experiments using a Transformer-based model on multiple natural language processing datasets confirm our theoretical analysis.
+Our study demonstrates the effectiveness of LP-FT for fine-tuning language models.
+Code is available at https://github.com/tom4649/lp-ft_ntk.

 Live content is unavailable.
 Log in and register to view live content